haera/HACS408E/site/content/schedule/week-01/hw.md

 1. What happens when you change the `-O0` option to `-O2`?
 What does the `-O` argument to `gcc` (or `clang`) mean?

 1. Paste your code from `Lab 1` in to [godbolt.org](https://www.godbolt.org).
+   - What is the size of the stack in each function?
+How did you come up with this number?
    - In which line does each string get used?
    - Which lines correspond to the loop where data is `xor`-ed with the key?